Murder of George Floyd: Criminal trial of Chauvin

 Chauvin's trial commenced in Minneapolis on March 8, 2021, in Hennepin County District Court.
 Opening statements occurred on March 29, 2021, and closing arguments on April 19, 2021.

 On April 20, 2021, the jury found Chauvin guilty of all charges, including second-degree unintentional murder, third-degree murder, and second-degree manslaughter.
-He was the first white Minnesota police officer to be convicted of murdering a black person.
-It was only the second time an officer has been convicted of murder in Minnesota, the first being the third-degree murder conviction of Somali-American officer Mohamed Noor in the shooting of Justine Damond, a white woman.
-Following Chauvin's conviction, Judge Cahill revoked his bail and Chauvin was taken back into police custody due to flight risks and the dangers of publicity that this case has brought.
+He was the first White Minnesota police officer to be convicted of murdering a Black person.
+It was only the second time an officer has been convicted of murder in Minnesota, the first being the third-degree murder conviction of Somali-American officer Mohamed Noor in the shooting of Justine Damond, a White woman.
+Following Chauvin's conviction, Judge Cahill revoked his bail and Chauvin was taken back into custody.

-Chauvin was given a sentence of 22.5 years in custody.
-On May 12, 2021, Judge Cahill allowed for the prosecution to seek a greater prison sentence than the 12.5-year state guideline after finding that Chauvin treated Floyd "with particular cruelty."
-Chauvin filed an appeal on April 27, 2022.
+Chauvin was given a sentence of 22.5 years imprisonment.
+On May 12, 2021, Judge Cahill allowed for the prosecution to seek a greater prison sentence than the 12.5-year state guideline after finding that Chauvin treated Floyd "with particular cruelty".

+Chauvin filed an appeal requesting a new trial.
+On April 17, 2023, a three-judge panel for the Minnesota Court of Appeals affirmed the original criminal conviction.
+Chauvin petitioned for review by the Minnesota Supreme Court, which denied the petition in an order issued on July 19, 2023.
+Attorneys for Chauvin filed a petition to the United States Supreme Court for review, but it was rejected on November 20, 2023.

-Federal civil rights proceedings
+Federal criminal civil rights charges

-The federal civil rights trial was initially scheduled to include all four officers—Chauvin, Kueng, Lane, and Thao—and begin in January 2022 with U.S. District Judge Paul Magnuson presiding.
+The federal civil rights trial was initially scheduled to include all four officers—Chauvin, Kueng, Lane, and Thao—and begin in January 2022 with U.S. District Judge Paul A. Magnuson presiding.
 The four officers were charged federally with abusing their positions as police officers, depriving Floyd of his constitutional rights to be "free from the use of unreasonable force", and failing to give medical aid.
 All four officers pled not guilty to the charges at a September 14, 2021, arraignment hearing.
 Chauvin faced an additional federal charge for a 2017 arrest incident of a 14-year old in Minneapolis that he initially pled not guilty to.
 In late 2020, prior to the trial, lawyers for Thao, Lane, and Kueng had sought to sever their case from Chauvin's.
 In a hearing on November 29, 2021, Magnuson ruled that all four officers would stand trial together.